emupton/prime-numbers-rest-api/README.md

                "13"]
 ```
 Error codes:
-+ 400 BadRequest this can be triggered by either supplying an invalid algorithm string or supplying a very large limit
++ 400 BadRequest this can be triggered by either supplying an invalid algorithm string or supplying a very large limit.